sunSeekingGoth/MakeSenseWithObsidian/README.md

 ## Specific research skills⭐tools
 - Read It Later
-- Anatator (callback to graphs and tags)
+- Annotator (callback to graphs and tags)
+### Writing approaches:
+- creating your own text from a lot of reading.
+- Miro boards offering visual links vs idea-based linked with hyper links in obsidian.

 > [!
 Group Task]
 > Bring a PDF into your vault
 > Use Anatator to make notes